phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 * Customer Collection
 * Customer Model
 * Customer View
-* Customer templates: index.jst.eco, show.jst.eco, new.jst.eco, show.html.jst.eco and _form.jst.eco
+* Customer templates: index.jst.eco, show.jst.eco, new.jst.eco and _form.jst.eco

 You have much more code and you can't reuse Rails helpers.
 You can try to use [js-routes](https://github.com/railsware/js-routes), but you will probably find yourself trying to find some  JavaScript libraries analogue for [Rails TextHelpers](http://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html).